• facebook

 2. EXEC sp_resetstatus ‘DB_Name’

-Note: Within the database, the sp_resetstatus function is utilized to deactivate the suspect flag and refresh the status column and mode found in the sys.databases table.
+Note: In the database, sp_resetstatus disables the suspect flag and updates the status column and mode named sys.databases.

 3. After that, execute the below query to set your database into single-user mode: